JuanFernandez1114/final-project/README.md

 What year had the most phones launched in any year later than 1999?

-the answers for this four questions with the output i did it in a word document that i attach to the canvas submition.
+the answers for this four questions with the output i did it in a word document that i attach to the github branch as final answer project.